POsten040/GeoSquirrel.Solution/README.md

 ```
 Replace "YourId" and "YourPassword" in the code above with the user id and user password you use for logging into MySQL Workbench.
 Save the "appsettings.json" file.

-Type the following code and hit enter/return to install the necessary dependencies.
+Navigate to `GeoSquirrelClient` directory and type the following code and hit enter/return to install the necessary dependencies.

 <code>dotnet restore</code>

-Once the dependencies have installed, type the following commands into your console, hitting enter/return after each.
+Once the dependencies have installed, type the following command to build the database the projects uses.

-<code>dotnet ef migrations add Initial</code>

 <code>dotnet ef database update</code>

+After installing dependencies and building the database, run the project with the command

+<code>dotnet run</code>

 **Swagger**